Aekras1a/RISCYpacker/README.md

 Process Hollowing Packer Only Using FileMapping
 (Does NOT use ReadProcessMemory,WriteProcessMemory, SetThreadContext, CreateRemoteThread)

+*Educational Purposes Only*
-For Malware Analysis / Class Training
+Malware Analysis / Class Training / CTF